dcower/mf-utils/README.md

 3. Extract wavetables from the firmware:

 ```
-python wavetable_tool.py extract MicroFreak_Firmware_Update_1_1_2_390.mff
+python wavetable_tool.py --out_wav_dir out_wavetables/ extract MicroFreak_Firmware_Update_1_1_2_390.mff
 ```

-4. Modify the newly extracted wavetables (in `wavetables/` by default) as you see fit.
+4. Modify the newly extracted wavetables as you see fit.
 For this example, we'll use the supplied sample wavetables I made.

 5. Replace the wavetables in the firmware with our fancy new wavetables: